DataDog/documentation/content/en/logs/archives/_index.md

 * All Datadog Admin and Standard users can rehydrate from archives
 * All users, including Datadog Read Only users, can access rehydrated logs

-Use the optional Permission to assign roles on that archive and restrict who can:
+Use this optional configuration step to assign roles on that archive and restrict who can:

 * Edit that archive configuration.
 See the [logs_write_archive][5] permission.
 * Rehydrate from that archive.
 See the [logs_read_archives][6] and [logs_write_historical_view][7].